DiogoR404/MetaData262/storage/README.md

 # storage

 # content
-- setup of the computation
+- setup DATABASE WITH THE COMPUTATION RESULT
 - example queries to the computation result